Laura Arnold

 Laura Arnold (born 1972/1973) is an American philanthropist and co-founder of Arnold Ventures LLC.
-In addition to serving as co-chair of Arnold Ventures, Arnold also hosts the podcast “Deep Dive with Laura Arnold” and serves as member of the Board of Directors for the REFORM Alliance, an organization that aims to transform probation and parole systems through legislative change.
+In addition to serving as co-chair of Arnold Ventures, Arnold became a founding partner of the REFORM Alliance, a national criminal justice advocacy organization in 2019.
 Prior to her work in philanthropy, she was a mergers-and-acquisitions lawyer and an executive at Cobalt International Energy.

 Career

 Arnold was a mergers-and-acquisitions lawyer at Wachtell, Lipton, Rosen and Katz in New York.
 She then worked as executive vice president and general counsel of Cobalt International Energy in Houston until 2006.
 She has degrees from Harvard (B.A. in government), Cambridge (Masters of Philosophy in European Studies), and Yale Law School (J.D.) and clerked for Judith W. Rogers, judge of the United States Court of Appeals for the District of Columbia Circuit.

 In 2010, Arnold was elected as a trustee to Rice University's board.
 Previously she was an adjunct professor of management at Rice's Jones Graduate School of Business.
 She also was on the board for Teach for America, chaired the Civil Service Commission of the City of Houston, and served as a trustee of the Baylor College of Medicine and the Museum of Fine Arts, Houston.

 She ran the Laura and John Arnold Foundation until 2012 when her husband, John Arnold, joined her.